microsoft/WhatTheHack/005-RockPaperScissorsBoom/README.md

 ## Learning Objectives

 In this hack, we are going to take a web app called "Rock Paper Scissors Boom" and deploy it on Azure!
-This app is game server that allows bots to play the classic Rock/Paper/Scissors game.
+This app is a game server that allows bots to play the classic Rock/Paper/Scissors game.
 The web app is built on .NET core - it runs on Linux and Windows!
 The web app is open source and built by [DevChatter](https://www.twitch.tv/devchatter).
-This hack repo was forked from `DevChatter's` [original repo](https://github.com/DevChatter/RockPaperScissorsBoom).
+This hack's repo was forked from `DevChatter's` [original repo](https://github.com/DevChatter/RockPaperScissorsBoom).

 Through progressive challenges we will build the web app, deploy it to Azure, monitor it, protect it, enhance and extend it.